Fate/Stay Night: Anime

-The original Fate/stay night anime series aired between January 7 and June 17, 2006, containing 24 episodes; the storyline follows mainly the Fate route but shows parts of other scenarios.
-When the anime adaptation was in the planning stages at Studio Deen, they were planning an original story with Shielder, a heroine later used in Fate/Grand Order, as an important character, instead of adapting the events of the source material.
-It was produced by the Fate Project, and included Geneon Entertainment, TBS, CREi, Type Moon, and Frontier Works.
-Kenji Kawai composed the original music for the series.
+The original Fate/Stay Night anime series aired between January 7 and June 17, 2006, containing 24 episodes; the storyline follows mainly the Fate route but shows parts of other scenarios.
+It was produced by the Fate Project, and included TBS, CREi, Geneon Entertainment, Type Moon, and Frontier Works.
+Kenji Kawai composed the score for the series.
 The series later received its international television premieres on the anime television network Animax in 2007, its English-language television premiere occurring on Animax's English networks in Southeast Asia in June, as well as its other networks in South Korea, Hong Kong and other regions.
-Geneon USA also licensed the series for distribution across North America.
-The English dub was produced at Bang Zoom!
-Entertainment.
-On July 3, 2008, Geneon Entertainment and Funimation Entertainment announced an agreement to distribute select titles in North America.
+In July 2008, Geneon Entertainment and Funimation Entertainment announced an agreement to distribute select titles in North America.
 While Geneon Entertainment retained the license, Funimation Entertainment assumed exclusive rights to the manufacturing, marketing, sales, and distribution of select titles.
-Fate/stay night was one of several titles involved in the deal.
-Sentai Filmworks has since licensed the TV series and re-released the series on DVD and for the first time on Blu-ray Disc in January 2013.
-Fate/stay night started airing in North America on the Anime Network On Demand channel on February 7, 2013.

-The television series was re-released in Japan on January 22, 2010, in two 60-minute special edition DVD/Blu-ray volumes to commemorate the release of the film Fate/stay night: Unlimited Blade Works.
-Fate/stay night TV reproduction I and II each recap 12 episodes from the anime and feature re-edited and re-compiled footage along with new opening and ending animation footage, with new ending songs by Jyukai and Sachi Tainaka.
-The opening song "disillusion -2010-" is a re-recording of the "disillusion" theme song from the television series.
+Fate/Stay Night was one of several titles involved in the deal.
+The television series was re-issued in Japan on January 22, 2010, in two 60-minute special edition DVD/Blu-ray volumes to commemorate the release of the film adaptation Fate/Stay Night: Unlimited Blade Works.